yummybian/python-practice-book/README.md

 python-practice-book
 ====================

-My solutions to problems of [Python Practice Book] (http://anandology.com/python-practice-book/) by Anand Chitipothu.
+My solutions to the problems of [Python Practice Book] (http://anandology.com/python-practice-book/) by Anand Chitipothu.